HamzaBhf00/Extract-Titles-Etsy/README.md

 ## How To Use?

-Type site:etsy.com/shop/"gpt" into the Google search bar.
+Type for example site:etsy.com/shop/"gpt" into the Google search bar, choose any link you want.
 Next, right-click and select 'View Page Source,' then copy all the code and paste it to extract the titles.

 ## Demo